 In a world where social media is tragically and overwhelmingly negative, shouldn’t any sort of positivity be seen as good thing?
 Not necessarily, writes Amanda Cassidy

-Ironically, it was Jameela Jamil who, this week, lashed out at so-called toxic positivity.
-The controversial actress and radio presenter launched a scathing attack on those who gloss over her chronic health problems with a ‘get on with it’ attitude.
+Ironically, it was Jameela Jamil who, lashed out at so-called toxic positivity.
+The controversial actress and radio presenter launched a scathing attack recently on those who gloss over her chronic health problems with a ‘get on with it’ attitude.

 As part of her ongoing spat with GMTV presenter Piers Morgan, Jamil wrote a detailed explanation of the health challenges she faces, which include the fallout from two car accidents, EDS, MCAS, POTS, mercury poisoning, chronic pain and depression.